pivotal/docs-tap/install-azure/profile.hbs.md

   iaas_auth: true

 ootb_supply_chain_basic:
-  registry: # (Optional) Takes the value from the project_path under the image_registry section of shared by default, but can be overridden by setting different values
+  registry: # (Optional) Takes the value from the project_path under the shared.image_registry section by default, but you can override it by setting different values.
     server: ${KP_REGISTRY_HOSTNAME}
     repository: tap-apps
   gitops: